TeamPneumatic/pnc-repressurized/README.md

 * Aerial Interface
 * Pneumatic Doors
 * Tube Modules
+* Heat Frame

 ### Functional but Needs Clientside Work

+* Vortex tube & Heat Sink don't show colours to indicate temperature (OBJ models can't have a tintindex - may to Heat Sink with JSON, Vortex Tube may need a TESR)
 * Miniguns (ammo works, mobs die, but no item model)
-* Vortex Cannon (vortex entities working nicely but cannon needs an item model)
+* Vortex Cannon (vortex entities work fine but cannon needs an item model)

 ### Not Working Yet